0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/identity/apis.md

 The Issuer Node responds by sending a response message that contains:

-- `identifier`: Identifier of the Issuer in the standrard DID format.
+- `identifier`: Identifier of the Issuer in the standard DID format.
 For example:

 `did:polygonid:polygon:mumbai:2qNBWSAsyvaGBpqQVHk3E4cgChaN6ogaZnYCQUyoRQ`